hamzaRio/MarrakechTours/README.md

 This will serve the static client files and the API from a single Express server.

+## Deploying to Vercel

+A serverless handler is provided at `api/[...route].ts` which wraps the Express application for Vercel's Node.js runtime.
+After running `npm run build` in the `server` directory, deploy the repository root on Vercel and the API will be available under `/api/*`.
+The client can still be deployed separately from the `client` folder using its own `vercel.json`.

 ## Credits

-Built for a local Moroccan tour agency to showcase their authentic experiences and streamline their booking process.
+Built for a local Moroccan tour agency to showcase their authentic experiences and streamline their booking process